 Agrihoods are all about strengthening the connections between sustainability, health and community.
 Real estate development has taken a particular interest in the agrihood concept, and planned — often expensive — developments are popping up all over the country.

 The term agrihood is typically used to define a range of lifestyles that are centered on local cultivation of organic and healthy food — and we will be exploring some of them in this article.
 Some agrihoods have popped up accidentally, due to a shared passion for growing, sustainability and nutrition among residents.
 Other agrihoods are the planned developments that are centered around planned housing communities with working farms and food production at their core.

 Most of the housing in these modern, planned developments is built to the highest eco-standards that support sustainability, self-sufficiency and planetary health.
-Some are as environmentally friendly as the most awesome examples of green architecture in the US — boasting features like compost toilets, solar energy and renewable energy certificates — which are all reflected in the price.
+Some are as environmentally-friendly as the most awesome examples of green architecture in the U.S. — boasting features like compost toilets, solar energy and renewable energy certificates — which is all reflected in the price.
 Regardless of the cost and facilities, though, agrihoods are focused on sustainable land cultivation and community.

 Generally, agrihoods are a great way of enhancing social sustainability as well as food.
 They are not exactly off the grid living, but do operate with the environment and healthy living at their core.
 In light of our current environmental emergency, solutions are urgently required.

 Our food system and attitudes to food alone are impacting every corner of the globe and are simply unsustainable.
 Many believe that the gap between producer and consumer is at the heart of what has now reached crisis point for the planet and its people.

 Why Might We Need More Agrihoods?